 SuDS & the development site: SuDS Type Suitability Comments Source Control Most source control techniques are likely to be suitable.
-Infiltration Infiltration may be suitable.
-Mapping suggests a medium risk of groundwater flooding and underlying soils may be permeable.
-Further site investigation should be carried out to assess potential for drainage by infiltration.
-If infiltration is suitable it should be avoided in areas where the depth to the water table is <1m.
-Additionally, proposed SuDS should be discussed with relevant stakeholders (LPA, LLFA and EA) at an early stage to understand possible constraints given that the site is located with a Source Protection Zone.
-Detention This option may be feasible provided site slopes are < 5% at the location of the detention feature.
-If the site has groundwater issues, a liner may be required.
+Infiltration Mapping suggests split in the risk of groundwater flooding and underlying soils in the site.
+The southern area of the site near to the boundary, soil type and the aStGWF map indicate that inflitration would not be suitable.
+The remander of the site infiltration, most infiltration techniques are likely to be suitable.
+Further site investigation should be carried out to assess Detention This option may be feasible provided site slopes are < 5% at the location of the detention feature.
+If the site has groundwater issues or contamination issues in areas of brownfiels, a liner will be required.
 Filtration This feature is probably suitable provided site slopes are <5% and the depth to the water table is >1m.
-If the site has groundwater issues, a liner will be required.
+If the site has contamination or groundwater issues, a liner will be required.
 Conveyance All forms of conveyance are likely to be suitable.
 Where the slopes are >5% features should follow contours or utilise check dams to slow flows.
-If the site has groundwater issues, a liner will be required.
+If the site has contamination or groundwater issues; a liner will be required.